-These 'Glee' Alumni Are Facing Off On 'Drop The Mic' For An Epic Finale
+Attention, Gleeks: These 'Glee' Alumni Are About To Reunite On The 'Drop The Mic' Finale

 Class is in session!
 Glee's McKinley High alumni haven't exactly reunited to harmonize and sing a cappella since the hit teen drama wrapped in 2015, but that's about to change.
 Destined to roast each other in a way that would make Sue Sylvester proud, these Glee alumni are facing off on Drop the Mic in a rap battle that's only missing Mr. Schue's enthusiastic wordplay.
 Is there any chance the losers get hit in the face with slushies?